Extending APIs¤

 : The "on node" events are triggered when the agent (visitor or inspector) starts handling a node in the tree (AST or object tree).on_instance

-: The "on instance" events are triggered when the agent just created an instance of Module, Class, Function, or Attribute, and added it as a member of its parent.
+: The "on instance" events are triggered when the agent just created an instance of Module, Class, Function, Attribute, or Type Alias, and added it as a member of its parent.
 The "on instance" event is not triggered when an Alias is created.on_members

 : The "on members" events are triggered when the agent just finished handling all the members of an object.
-Functions and attributes do not have members, so there are no "on members" event for these two kinds.
+Functions, attributes and type aliases do not have members, so there are no "on members" events for these kinds.

 There are also specific analysis events for each object kind: